fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/developers.contents.rst

 See: `PyDev Grammar <developers_grammar.html>`_ for instructions on that.

 And that's it.
-If you have further doubts about how to code in PyDev, direct your questions to the `pydev-code list <http://lists.sourceforge.net/lists/listinfo/pydev-code>`_ at sourceforge.
+If you have further questions about how to code in PyDev, direct your questions to the `pydev-code list <http://lists.sourceforge.net/lists/listinfo/pydev-code>`_ at sourceforge.